Fort Benning: Racial killings

 His murder became widely reported in Black newspapers throughout the country, and the only known publicly available photograph of Felix was published in The Pittsburgh Courier.
 The FBI conducted a 17-month long investigation, but ultimately no one was charged for the murder of Hall.
 On 3 August 2021, the Army unveiled a marker in memory of Felix Hall at the site where he was last seen alive.
 A memorial event was also held during the unveiling of his marker.
 His name is inscribed at the National Memorial for Peace and Justice.

 On 23 March 1941, Private Albert King, a Black serviceman, was killed by Sergeant Robert Lummus, who was White, following an altercation on a bus.
 After a night of drinking, King, Pfc.
-Lawrence Hoover, and their girlfriends, were riding on a bus around 3:30 am, back to their barracks.
+Lawrence Hoover, and their girlfriends, were riding on a bus around 3:30 a.m., back to their barracks.
 King was shouting and "cussing", according to the driver and other Black passengers.
 The driver stopped the bus near the Fort's gates and Sergeant Lummus, a Military Police motorcycle officer, boarded the bus.
 When Lummus tried to take King and Hoover off the bus, King ran out the front door, and Lummus hit Hoover with a blackjack.

 After taking Hoover into custody, Lummus later found a Black soldier walking back toward the main post.
 Lummus approached King and threatened to arrest him.
 When King claimed that Lummus could not do so, Lummus shot King five times, killing him.
 During the trial, later that day, it was claimed that King had drawn a pocket knife when approached by Lummus, though Hoover denied that King had a pocket knife with him.
 Lummus was found not guilty of murder and transferred the next day to Fort Knox.